ALBADWIMAJID/ALBADWIMAJID/README.md

   <h2>About me</h2>
   <p>
     I am passionate about programming and AI, love playing chess, and enjoy playing the guitar.
-I'm also a long-distance athlete and a thrill seeker.
   </p>

   <h2>Tools and Languages</h2>